A jigsaw puzzle of a project production process diagram has three lettica-branded pieces labelled Indesign file preparation, remediation and testing.

 Remediation

-Even when working with a perfectly prepared InDesign file with accessible content and visual design, it is rarely possible to export a standards-compliant accessible PDF.
-Further behind-the-scenes work is almost always required to fix tagging omissions or errors from the originating software.
+Even with accessible content, design and a well‑prepared InDesign file, it’s unusual to get a fully accessible PDF straight from export.
+Additional behind‑the‑scenes work is almost always needed to fix tagging omissions or errors introduced by the originating software.
 This work is called remediation – our second additional project phase.

 Testing